 Their experience and knowledge span Media, Corporate, Local & Central Government and are an invaluable asset in ensuring that New Horizon is at the forefront of service delivery to vulnerable young people.

 Jon Snow served as Co-ordinator of New Horizon from 1970-73.
 He has been a member of the management committee since then and Chair since Lord Longford handed over to him in 1986.
 He works as main Presenter of Channel 4 news.
 He is Deputy Chair of the Media Trust; Chair of Tate Members; and on the Board of the Ashmolean Museum in Oxford.

-Nick Hardwick has spent much of his career working with young people who need support because they have committed offences, are homeless or are refugees and asylum seekers.
-Nick is currently Chair of the Parole Board for England and Wales, having previously been HM Chief Inspector of Prisons.
+Professor Nick Hardwick has spent much of his career working with young people who need support because they have committed offences, are homeless or are refugees and asylum seekers.
+Nick is a former Chair of the Parole Board for England and Wales, having previously been HM Chief Inspector of Prisons.
 He began his career working with young offenders for NACRO.
 He then went on to lead Centrepoint, the youth homelessness charity and the Refugee Council.
 Nick has also been Chair of the Independent Police Complaints Commission and the Housing Ombudsman Service.

 Paula McDonald, CBE, is Deputy Director at the Cabinet leading on the Public Bodies Reform programme within the Efficiency and Reform Group.
 Her team coordinates the review programme, advising ministers, including the Chief Secretary and Prime Minister, on actions for improvement.
 With over 25 years in the public sector, Paula has a background in social policy and economic development, employment promotion and human resources.
 Prior to joining the Cabinet Office she had been a senior manager in local government, with responsibility for service quality improvement, strategy and resources management.